asmyczek/simple-avro/README.md

       (fn [rec]
         (Date. (rec "time"))))

-You can user default pack/unpack method to serialize the Date object now:
+Now you can use default pack/unpack methods to serialize Date objects:

     (unpack avro-date (pack avro-date (Date.)))

-_simple-avro.api_ adds serialization support for Date, UUID and a _avro-maybe_ helper for optional values.
+_simple-avro.api_ adds serialization support for Date, UUID and an _avro-maybe_ helper for optional values.
 For more details see examples and unit tests.

 ## Installation

 ### Leiningen

-    [simple-avro/simple-avro "0.0.2"]
+    [simple-avro/simple-avro "0.0.3"]

 ### Maven

     <dependency>
       <groupId>simple-avro</groupId>
       <artifactId>simple-avro</artifactId>
-      <version>0.0.2</version>
+      <version>0.0.3</version>
     </dependency>